redak105/assignment-synculario/README.md

 With our internal mentors and leaders, we help developers learn and grow.
 Not only professionally (hard skills), but also personally.
 We give feedback.
 We experiment.
 We learn from our mistakes during a weekly retrospective.

+We build exciting startups and products.

-To join our team, we need to validate your current skillset.
+To join our team, we need to validate your current skillset and mindset.

 ## Areas we will be evaluating